Comprehensive Program Review (CPR)

 Comprehensive Program Review is also a vehicle through which faculty and staff reflect on and document progress on goals from the past five years that are documented in the previous CPR and Annual Program Plans (APPs).
 With APPs being replaced by the Program Review Updates (PRU) in Fall 2021, faculty and staff in future program review cycles will refer back to the previous CPR and PRUs.

 The CPR process is managed and supported by the Institutional Effectiveness Committee, who also coach program faculty/ staff to evaluate their program’s effectiveness and formulate appropriate plans moving forward.
 Partners to further support program faculty/ staff in this endeavor include the Office of Planning, Research, and Institutional Effectiveness (PRIE), Curriculum Committee (CC), Center for Transformative Teaching and Learning (CTTL), and Strategic Partnerships and Workforce Development (SPWD).

 Resources for Submitting Comprehensive Program Review

-Curriculum development is initiated at the departmental level and should include review by department or division faculty in cooperation with the division dean.
+Curriculum development is initiated at the program level and should include review by discipline faculty in cooperation with the division dean.

 |Course Outline and Prerequisite Checklist Table|